 There is a high threat of terrorist attack, kidnapping, violent civil unrest and crime across much of Nigeria.
 If you do decide to travel to Nigeria, you should exercise extreme caution.
 The security situation could deteriorate without warning and you could be caught up in violence directed at others.

-In recent years Nigeria-based militant groups, Boko Haram and Ansaru, have carried out large scale, coordinated attacks against a range of targets in Nigeria.
-Attacks, which can include the use of both explosive devices and gun fire, have been most frequent in the north eastern states to which we advise against all travel.
+In recent years Nigeria-based militant groups, Boko Haram (also known as Islamic State’s West Africa Province) and Ansaru, have carried out large scale and often simultaneous attacks against a range of targets in Nigeria.
+Attacks, which can include the use of explosive devices (including suicide bombers) and gun fire, have been most frequent in the north eastern states to which we advise against all travel.

-Australians in Nigeria should exercise heightened vigilance and personal security awareness near Nigerian government and security institutions, international organisations, police stations, diplomatic premises, financial institutions, oil facilities and infrastructure as well as public areas including markets, hotels, licensed premises, restaurants, shopping centres, places of worship, cinemas, educational institutions (including schools, colleges and universities), airports and transport infrastructure, outdoor recreation events, tourist areas and densely populated urban areas.
+Australians in Nigeria should exercise heightened vigilance near Nigerian government and security institutions, international organisations, police stations, diplomatic premises, financial institutions, oil facilities and infrastructure as well as public areas including markets, hotels, licensed premises, restaurants, venues broadcasting international sporting events, shopping centres, places of worship, cinemas, educational institutions (including schools, colleges and universities), airports and transport infrastructure, outdoor recreation events, tourist areas and densely populated urban areas.